andreypopp/react-async/docs/index.md

       render: function() { ... }
     })

-The main thing to notice is `getInitialStateAsync` callback which mimics `getInitialState` but can fetch state asynchronously.
+The method `getInitialStateAsync` mimics `getInitialState` but can fetch state asynchronously.
 The result of the function is mixed in into component state.

-### Rendering asynchronous components in Node.js

-To render an asynchronous components in Node you use `renderComponentToString` function exported by React Async:
+To check if a component is an asynchronous component:

+    ReactAsyncMixin.isAsyncComponent(component)

+To prefetch async state of a component:

-    ReactAsync.renderComponentToString(Component(), function(err, markup) {
+    ReactAsyncMixin.prefetchAsyncState(component, function(err, component) {
-      // send markup to browser or ...
+      // ...
     })

-This function is similar to `React.renderComponentToString` but ensures that all `getInitialStateAsync` callbacks of asynchronous components executed before the resulted markup is returned.

-It also embeds fetched state in the markup as a JSON blob, so when you initialize React components in browser it won't need to do any XHR requests.
+It returns a clone of a component with async state injected.
+Prefetching should be done before mounting a component into DOM.

+## Rendering async components on server with fetched async state

+The problem arises when you want to render UI on server with React.

+While React provides `renderComponentToString` function which can produce markup for a component, this function is synchronous.
+That means that it can't be used when you want to get markup from server populated with data.

+React Async provides another function `renderComponentToStringWithAsyncState` which is asynchronous and triggers `getInitialStateAsync` calls in the component
+hierarchy:

+    ReactAsync.renderComponentToStringWithAsyncState(
+      Component(),
+      function(err, markup) {
+        // send markup to browser
+      })

-### Rendering asynchronous components in browser
+This way allows you to have asynchronous components arbitrary deep in the hierarchy.

-To render an asynchronous components in a browser you use `renderComponent` function exported by React Async:

-    ReactAsync.renderComponent(Component(), document.body)

-Using this function instead of `React.renderComponent` allows asynchronous components to pick up state delivered from server.
-That way there's no need to do additional XHR requests.

 ### Manually injecting fetched state